OpenPegasus/OpenPegasusDocker/README.md

 A logical sequence to build the server from within the build container terminal

-"make build" : clones the current OpenPegasus project, starts a build and runs the pegasus tests against the built server.
+`make build` : clones the current OpenPegasus project, starts a build and runs the pegasus tests against the built server.

-"make deploy": performs all the above build tasks plus builds the pegasus WBEM server
+`make deploy`: performs all the above build tasks plus builds the pegasus WBEM server

 The same build tasks can also be specified on the docker command line as shown below.